neo-technology/aether-ant-tasks/README.md

 ### Authentication

-Authentication elements are used with the deploy and resolve tasks to access the remote repositories.
+Authentication elements are used to access remote repositories.
 Every authentication definition will be added globally and chosen based on the 'servers' attribute.
 If this attribute is not set, an authentication has to be referenced explicitely to be used.

     <authentication username="login" password="pw" id="auth"/>
     <authentication privateKeyFile="file.pk" passphrase="phrase" servers="distrepo" id="distauth"/>